henriquesd/CleanArchitectureCQRS/README.md

 ### Core Project
 The Core project is the center of the Clean Architecture design, and all other project dependencies should point toward it.
 In the Core Project is where all the information related to the Domain will be.
-The Core project it's free of dependencies, which means that the other layers depends on the Core project, and not the other way around.
+The Core project it's free of dependencies, which means that the other layers depend on the Core project, and not the other way around.

 #### What belongs to the Core Project:
 - **Interfaces**